In Cork, September 25 is the feast day of the county's patron Saint Finbarr.

 Unfortunately for Callanan, his stay in Lisbon would be cut short when his health declined.
 Determined to sail home and die in his native Cork, Callanan made it on board a ship to return home but his condition worsened and he was taken off-board.
 Days later he died at the age of 32 on September 29, just four days after the feast day of St Finbarr.

-This year, as like every year, pilgrims will venture to St Finbarr's island hermitage on Gougane Sunday and will pass by a headstone which does not mark a grave but remembers a man whose resting place is in another country.
+Each year pilgrims venture to St Finbarr's island hermitage on Gougane Sunday and will pass by a headstone that doesn't mark a grave but remembers a man whose resting place is in another country.

 The marker remembers JJ Callanan at the same spot where he sheltered from rain and was moved to compose a piece of poetry on the holy place.

 He may lie in an unknown spot by the banks of the Tagus River in Lisbon but in Cork JJ Callanan is remembered where "a thousand wild fountains come down to that lake from their homes in the mountains."

 Gougane Barra by JJ Callanan

 Three is a green island in lone Gougane Barra,

 Where Allua of songs rushes forth as an arrow,